Employer profile: EY, one of the 'big four' accounting and consultancy firms

 What kind of entry level roles are there and what do they look like?

 There are two entry level routes available at EY.
-One is a one-week work experience opportunity, called our Business Academy, which can be based in an office close to you.
+One is a one-day or two-day work experience opportunity, called Career Starters, which can be based in an office close to you.
+This is open for students in Year 11/S4 and Year 12/S5.

-If you work hard and impress on the Business Academy programme, you could be fast-tracked onto an apprenticeship.
+If you work hard and impress on the Career Starters programme, you could be fast-tracked onto an apprenticeship programme.
 So you could potentially start your career straight after school or college with an offer of an apprenticeship.

 The other entry level route is through our range of apprenticeships, which we offer in finance, business and technology.
-We offer these at level 4, level 6 (as a degree apprenticeship) or level 7.
+We offer these at level 4, level 6 (as a degree apprenticeship), or our level 7 Business Apprenticeship in Accounting and Taxation.

 What opportunities for progression are there?

 We like to put you in charge of your progression at EY.
-At the end of your apprenticeship for example, there is the expectation that you will keep working at EY.
+At the end of your apprenticeship, you'll continue to be a valued member of the team EY.
 So you could work your way up to become a senior associate, or move to a different area of the business.

 What are the entry requirements for these roles?

-For the Business Academy, you also need to be in Year 12 or S5, studying three A-Levels, five Highers, or their equivalent.
+For the Career Starters, you also need to be in Year 11/S4 or Year 12/S5, studying three A levels, five Highers, or their equivalent.

 What skills does EY look for in applicants for entry level roles?

-At EY, we’re looking for applicants who can show these ten skills:
+At EY, we’re looking for applicants who can show these skills:

 Aside from this, we’re looking for people who keep up with the news, so they know what’s going on in the world; and have passion and enthusiasm.